straktormedia/file-sharing-app/README.md

 The steps followed to create this application are the following: <br>
 Basic Frontend, Database Setup, API, Connections, Refactoring, Polishing Frontend.
+For now the files accepted are .pdf, .doc, .jpg, .png.

 ## Setup Instructions